ckeditor/ckeditor5/docs/getting-started/integrations/react.md

 The easiest way to use CKEditor&nbsp;5 in your React application is by configuring it with [Builder](https://ckeditor.com/builder?redirect=docs) and integrating it with your application.

+### Setting up the project

+This guide assumes you have a React project.
+You can create a basic React project using [Vite](https://vitejs.dev/).
+Refer to the [React documentation](https://react.dev/learn/start-a-new-react-project) to learn how to set up a project in the framework.

 ### Installing from npm

-This guide assumes you already have a React project.
 First, install the CKEditor&nbsp;5 packages:

 * `ckeditor5` &ndash; package with open-source plugins and features.
 * `ckeditor5-premium-features` &ndash; package with premium plugins and features.